ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 ## NSX-T

 This design specifies the configuration of NSX-T components, the VLAN, and overlay transport zones but does not apply any overlay network component configuration.
-It is left up to the customer to design the network overlay based on their needs.
+It's up to you to design the network overlay based on your needs.

 The following is configured:
 -	Management servers and controllers are installed.